Chances are you’ve heard of it — and no, I’m not talking about the 2001 movie starring Ben Affleck and Josh Harnett.

 You can purchase a ticket to tour the Missouri at the Pearl Harbor Visitor Center, and then catch a shuttle bus over to Ford Island, where the entrance to the battleship is located.
 The Missouri is open to visitors from 8 a.m. to 5 p.m., and shuttles operate until 5:15 p.m.

-A $20 ticket will get you a shuttle ride over to Ford Island, and your choice of tour — a 35-minute guided tour, a 45-120 minute audio tour, a 60-90 minute audio-visual tour on a iPod Touch, or a self-guided walking tour.
+A $27 general admission ticket will get you a shuttle ride over to Ford Island, and your choice of tour — a 35-minute guided tour, a 45-90 minute audio tour, or a self-guided walking tour.

-A $45 ticket will get you on the 90-minute Battle Stations Tour, which is listed as a “premium” guided tour, and is the most comprehensive tour of the Missouri.
+A $52 ticket will get you on the 90-minute Heart of the Missouri Tour, which is probably the most comprehensive tour of the Missouri.

 It’s recommended that you allow at least 2 hours on-site to explore the USS Missouri, including the 30-minute round-trip shuttle ride to and from Ford Island.